Confederated Tribes of Siletz Indians: Cultural activities

 Artifacts and historical documents are stored and displayed at the Siletz Tribal Cultural Center, located on Government Hill, under the care of Cultural Programs Staff.

 Tolowa is taught as a common tribal language.
 Beginning Athabaskan language has been taught at the Siletz Valley Charter School, which opened in the fall of 2006.

 The second weekend in August of every year the tribe is host to its annual Nesika Illahee Pow-wow.

 Every summer and winter solstice for hundreds if not thousands of years, a dance has been held, called the Feather Dance (or Nee-dash), for 10 nights.

 In recent years a new tradition has been started.
 During the winter solstice, dancers, singers, and tribal members from the Confederated Tribes visit the Tolowa's cedar plank dance house near Smith River, California.
 During the summer solstice, dancers, singers, and tribal members of the Tolowa tribe visit the peoples of the Confederated Tribes of Siletz's cedar plank dance house.

+In 2025, a beached whale remains were salvaged by the tribe.